 Collaborate and grow your network

-- The strength of the IAPO network is in its members.
-With 265 member organizations from over 70 countries, representing 50 condition areas, through IAPO you will have access to many different opportunities to engage with like-minded advocates and to secure support for your work from other organizations across your region and globally.
-Every member receives complementary entry to IAPO’s Global Patients’ Congress, which is a unique opportunity build the network around your organization.
+The strength of the IAPO network is in its Members.
+Through IAPO you will have access to many different opportunities to engage with like-minded advocates and to secure support for your work from other organizations across your region and globally.
+Every member receives complementary entry to IAPO’s Global Patients’ Congress, which is a unique opportunity to build the network around your organization.